-Tickets cost $299 for chiropractors who were members of the event’s organizer, The Chiropractic Society of Wisconsin, and $399 for nonmember chiropractors.
+Tickets cost $299 for chiropractors who were members of the event’s organizer, The Chiropractic Society of Wisconsin, and $129 for chiropractic technicians.
+Nonmember chiropractors paid $399.

 Wussow contended Vax-Con’s program was not against vaccines.

-But that was not supported by a review of some of the course materials found by AP on the Chiropractic Society of Wisconsin website.
-The featured speaker, “Plandemic’s” Judy Mikovits, for example, included a number of false and unsupported claims in her presentation, including that vaccines drive pandemics and contribute to the development of chronic disease.
+But that was not supported by a review of some of the course materials found by the AP on the Chiropractic Society of Wisconsin website.
+The featured speaker, “Plandemic’s” Judy Mikovits, for example, included a number of false and unsupported claims in her 34-page presentation, including that vaccines drive pandemics and that vaccines and masks contribute to the development of chronic disease.